A Southern family recipe, these easy yeast rolls are perfectly soft and fluffy. Enjoy these homemade dinner rolls with any Southern supper.

-What I do is just put some flour on your hands, press the dough into a ball, and then smoosh it out with the heel of your hand.
+What I do is just put some flour on my hands, press the dough into a ball, and then smoosh it out with the heel of my hand.
 Then put it into a ball again and smoosh it out again with the heel of your hand.

 Then wonder what crazy person decided to call that part of your hand a heel because that makes no sense at all to me.

-I’ll start with my favorite and the less maintenance one.
+I’ll start with my favorite and the less-maintenance one.